-Life Underwater – a serene, slow-motion world, almost tranquil and unreal.
+Life Underwater: a serene, slow-motion world, almost tranquil and unreal.

 Nearly 12 metres down in the depths of the Arabian Sea, the life I saw, existing and moving was totally magical.
-And I remember I stopped breathing.

-It was not through fear anymore but from sheer awe and wonder.
-The world slowed as I tried to savour every moment, remember every detail.
-It was more beautiful than I imagined.
-And the tranquillity was far unparalleled – something that I never found even in the most isolated, most quarantined corners of the Himalayas.
+Life underwater, as I explored during my scuba diving experience, was more beautiful than I imagined, and the tranquillity was far unparalleled – something that I never found even in the most isolated, most quarantined corners of the Himalayas.

-I saw uncountable fishes dancing in their ever impressive formation.
+I saw uncountable fishes dancing in their ever-impressive formation.
 Candy-hued coral swayed underneath like a colourful Monet.
-Crabs were crawling across the sea floor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.
+Crabs were crawling across the seafloor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.

 The discovery of a Pufferfish, who was almost ready to dispense her magic upon us, as I remember, was the highlight.
 At Suzy’s wreck – a 30 m long World War ruin, the sheer amount of wildlife present was incredible.
 The discoveries were endless.

 I cannot recommend WestCoastAdventures more highly for this experience.
 What could have been very intimidating and panic-inducing situations, they made safe and fun.
 It felt like was diving with old friends.

 One thing I particularly loved about them was that they took photos for me and gave it to me for free.
 Though I had my own Underwater Action Camera with me, it was wonderful to have photos of myself underwater when I was the one behind the lens.
 So next time you visit Goa (I am sure you’re planning a trip around New Year) get thyself a little deeper than the shallow Goa beaches and experience something new.